“I want to change, but…” “I want to get in shape, but…” “I want to move, but…”

 How to Stop Doubting Your Greatness and Start Living an Awesome Life, by Jan Sincero

-Jen Sincero is ridiculously hilarious and takes on a no-nonsense attitude to provide you with direct instructions on how to change your perspective on life to master obtaining your dreams, and convince yourself that not only do you deserve it, but you will get it if you try hard enough.
-Jo takes you on a wild joy ride to your own transformation, helping you create the money, relationships, career and general all around awesomeness you so desire.
-If you’re one of those people who needs some advice and inspiration, but would rather take a bullet than get busted with a self-help book in your hands, this ones for you.
+Jen Sincero is ridiculously hilarious and takes on a no-nonsense attitude to provide you with direct instructions on how to change your perspective on life to master obtaining your dreams and convince yourself that not only do you deserve it, but you will get it if you try hard enough.
+Jo takes you on a wild joy ride to your own transformation, helping you create the money, relationships, career, and general all-around awesomeness you so desire.
+If you’re one of those people who needs some advice and inspiration but would rather take a bullet than get busted with a self-help book in your hands, this one is for you.
 You Are a Badass delivers insightful, motivating goodness, minus the New-Age woo-woo cheese.

 A Guide to Spiritual Enlightenment, by Eckhart Tolle